John Galen Howard

-John Galen Howard (May 8, 1864 in Chelmsford, Massachusetts – July 18, 1931 in San Francisco, California) was an American architect and educator who began his career in New York before moving to California.
-He was the principal architect at in several firms in both states and employed Julia Morgan early in her architectural career.
+John Galen Howard (May 8, 1864 – July 18, 1931) was an American architect and educator who began his career in New York before moving to California.
+He was the principal architect at several firms in both states and employed Julia Morgan early in her architectural career.

-Life and career
+Early life and education

-John Galen Howard born May 8, 1864, in Chelmsford, Massachusetts.
-Howard was son of physician, Dr. Levi Howard and Lydia Jane Hapgood, a homemaker and he had four brothers.
-Howard was educated at the Massachusetts Institute of Technology (1882-1885) and the École des Beaux-Arts (1891-1893).
+John Galen Howard was born May 8, 1864, in Chelmsford, Massachusetts.
+Howard was son of physician, Levi Howard and Lydia Jane Hapgood, a homemaker and he had four brothers.
+Howard was educated at the Massachusetts Institute of Technology (1882 to 1885) and the École des Beaux-Arts (1891 to 1893).

+Career

 He worked for H. H. Richardson in Brookline, for his successors Shepley, Rutan & Coolidge in Boston and for McKim, Mead & White in New York City.

 Howard began professional practice in 1893, when he formed the firm of Howard & Cauldwell with engineer Samuel M. Cauldwell.
-In 1899 they were joined by Lewis Henry Morgan, and the firm became known as Howard, Cauldwell & Morgan.
+In 1899, they were joined by Lewis Henry Morgan, and the firm became known as Howard, Cauldwell & Morgan.
 Works in the east included the Electric Tower, the centerpiece of the 1901 Pan-American Exposition.
 They also submitted an unsuccessful entry in the competition to design the Master Plan for the University of California, Berkeley.
 Despite not winning the commission outright, in 1901 Howard dissolved his partnership when he was chosen by the Regents of the university to execute the accepted plan, known as the Hearst Plan.
-In 1902 he reestablished his practice at Berkeley, and in 1903 formally established the School of Architecture, now part of the College of Environmental Design.
+In 1902, he reestablished his practice at Berkeley, and in 1903 formally established the School of Architecture, now part of the College of Environmental Design.
 As supervising architect of the University of California, Howard built extensively.
 His most famous buildings are the Campanile, California Memorial Stadium, Sather Gate and the Hearst Greek Theatre.